 - Automatic network "load balancing" between the individual APs and WLCs; - Increased failover reliability through the provision of backup WLCs ("hot standby") and automatic redistribution of the APs in the case of a WLC failure; - Setting up a certificate hierarchy: Management of certificates by a central certification authority (CA), represented either by a master WLC or an external station (such as a server).

-In LCOS versions prior to 9.00, the cluster functionality allowed only a statically configured load balancing.
-As of LCOS 9.00, the function shown above received numerous enhancements described below.
+As of LCOS 9.00, the cluster function received numerous enhancements described below.